Last Updated: 3 February 2021

 - If you work for one of our ambassadors or suppliers or for someone using our services

 - If you are a prospective student or someone to whom we wish to show or sell our services and inform about our events and news.
-In such cases, we have collected your data from our website, fair, ambassador or directly on campus
+In such cases, we have collected your data from our website, conference, professional trade fair, ambassador, or directly on campus

 The personal data we collect